Equine musculoskeletal examinations and treatment

 IRAP (Interleukin-1 Receptor Antagonist Protein therapy)

-is a widely used joint disease treatment option.
-IRAP treatment alleviates the symptoms of joint inflammation caused by overtraining or mild trauma, as well as those of early stages of osteoarthritis.
-These symptoms include joint pain and inflammation.
 For the treatment, 50 milliliters of blood is drawn from the patient (horse) into a special IRAP syringe.
 The blood is then incubated for 24 hours.
 This results in an autologous serum (ACS) that is rich in anti-inflammatory neurotransmitters with regenerative properties.
 One blood sample typically produces enough serum to carry out three to four treatments.
 For one course of treatment, the serum is administered once every three weeks and consists of three to four injections in total.
-IRAP sample collection, processing and storage €512.
-(Price does not include joint injection procedures, sedatives, house calls or mileage [travel])Stem cells

-Stem cells are used for treating either joint or soft-tissue injuries.
-Stem cells are injected into the damaged area where they grow into normal or near-normal tissue and improve the healing of the injured area.
 In our treatments we use commercially manufactured allogeneic mesenchymal stem cells.
 Stem cells are basically able to specialize as any cell in the body.
 The stem cells used in the treatment of joint diseases are chondrogenically induced, which means that they differentiate (specialize) as chondrocytes.
 The stem cells used in the treatment of soft tissue injuries, on the other hand, are tenogenically induced, causing them to differentiate (specialize) as tendon tissue.
 All allogeneic stem cells we use have been taken from donor horses before being turned into a commercially manufactured compound in a laboratory.
 This guarantees that its stem cell count is known and the product is certifiably sterile and safe to administer.
-Stem cell treatment is tailored and the compound ordered for each horse separately.
-The treatment costs approximately €890.Polyacrylamide hydrogel

 Polyacrylamide hydrogel is used in the treatment of joint disorders in horses.
 It is a synthetic gel injection that mimics joint fluid and is injected directly into the joint.
 Once injected, it forms a stable, long-lasting layer that protects the joint by lubricating it, which reduces friction and protects the joint from strain.
 Polyacrylamide hydrogel is an especially good treatment option if changes caused by a degenerative joint disease have been detected.
 As it is slowly, mechanically broken down into smaller pieces, polyacrylamide hydrogel provides a longer acting, sustained effect than, for example, hyaluron, which is detectable inside the horse for only a short period of time.
 The hydrogel is able to reduce the pain and inflammation caused by a degenerative joint disease for longer than traditional treatments, which greatly reduces the need for frequent joint injections.